camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 ## Breaking Changes

 `Quarkus 3.14` extensions introduce **breaking changes** in the way the Quarkus runtime treats configuration.

-As a result, we decided to perform a config migration at this point to be consistent with the new behaviour of the framework.
+As a result, we decided to accept a config migration at this point to be consistent with the new behaviour of the framework (see [property examples](#property-examples) below)

+The config properties will now follow a similar scheme to the [Camunda Spring Boot Starter Configuration]({{< ref "/user-guide/spring-boot-integration/configuration.md#generic-properties" >}}).

-The change affects the configuration of the process engine and the job executor.
+The change affects the configuration of the [process engine]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#configuration-properties" >}}) and the [job executor]({{< ref "/reference/deployment-descriptors/tags/job-executor.md" >}}).

 ## Property Examples

 - `quarkus.camunda.enforce-history-time-to-live` **becomes** `quarkus.camunda.generic-config.enforce-history-time-to-live`

 - `quarkus.camunda.job-executor.thread-pool.max-pool-size` **becomes** `quarkus.camunda.job-executor.generic-config.thread-pool.max-pool-size`

+**Reason for Change**: The Quarkus migration guide encourages using named `ConfigMappings`, and we chose to adopt it to future-proof the extension.
+This requires using the new namespace `generic-config`.

 ## Configuration Page Update